Types of Domestic Water Softener

 Single Tank Softener

 The single tank water softener employs one tank of resin, and is the most common type of domestic softener.
 For the resin to be regenerated, the tank needs to be taken out of service and a bypass valve opened.
-For this reason, while the regeneration takes place (which normally takes 30 – 60 minutes), only hard water is available, therefore the regeneration usually is programmed to occur during the night.
+For this reason, while the regeneration takes place (which normally takes 30 – 60 minutes), only hard water is available, therefore the regeneration usually is programed to occur during the night.

 A lot of water softeners operate on a time control basis.
 A timer is the simplest form of control and is usually the less expensive option.
 The timer control calculation includes the number of days that the system will operate, the number of people in the house, the capacity of the softener and the hardness of the water supply – and then the softener is set to regenerate at a certain time of the night at this calculated frequency.